09 Aug 2021 - 5 minutes to read

 Whether it’s Teams, Slack, Zoom, Trello, WhatsApp, World Time Buddy or one of the other hundreds of platforms remote teams can use, make the most of your online tools!
 As long as you choose tools that match the culture and communication you’re after, you’re good to go.

-Don't forget online events either!
-Although in-person events have been on hold, there are loads of online workshops and talks you can attend.
 These help build culture, but are also a great chance for your employees to learn new skills and meet new people.

 Off the back of that, there's no reasons your team can't work together while remote.
 Encourage 1-1 chats or small group calls between team members to work on a project or for training purposes.